An introduction to 2d conformal field theory: Entanglement entropy

 \subsection{Entanglement entropy in 2d CFTs}

-Now, we shall study the entanglement entropy in 2d CFTs.
-We define a subsystem $A$ at fixed time $t=t_0$, with its complement called $B$.
-We denote the boundary of $A$ by $\pd A$.
-Noting that we normalize the restricted density matrix as $\Tr \rho_A=1$, we can define the entanglement entropy $S_A$ by the following formula: \be \ee This is called the \textbf{replica trick}.
+Next, we study the entanglement entropy in 2d CFT.
+We define a subsystem $A$ at a fixed time $t = t_0$, with its complement denoted as $B$.
+The boundary of $A$ is denoted by $\partial A$.
+Given that we normalize the reduced density matrix such that $\text{Tr}(\rho_A) = 1$, the entanglement entropy $S_A$ is defined as: \be \ee This is called the \textbf{replica trick}.
 Therefore, what we need to do is to evaluate $\Tr_{\cH_A}\rho^n_A$ in our 2d system.

 To this end, let us recall how a wave function of the ground state can be expressed in the path-integral.
-Here we consider the Euclidean 2d QFT and we write the coordinates as $(x_0,x_1)$.
+Here, we consider the Euclidean 2d QFT, and we write the coordinates as $(x_0,x_1)$.
 The probability that the field configuration becomes $\phi\left(x_{1}\right)$ at $x_0=0$ is given by the following path-integral expression

 In fact, the integration from $x_0=0$ to $x_0=-\infty$ corresponds to the operation $\lim_{T\to \infty} e^{-TH}$ so that this realizes the ground state wave function.
 Likewise, we can define its complex conjugate